Arkansas Delta: 20th century, through Civil Rights era

 Like other states of the former Confederacy, the state legislature of Arkansas passed laws to disenfranchise most blacks and many poor whites, in an effort to suppress Republican voting.
 It passed the Election Law of 1891, which required secret ballots, and standardized ballots, eliminating many illiterate voters.
 It also created a centralized election board, providing for consolidation of Democratic political power.
 Having reduced voter rolls, in 1892 the Democrats passed a poll tax amendment to the constitution, creating another barrier to voter registration for struggling white and black workers alike, many unable to pay such fees in a cash-poor economy.
 These two measures caused sharp declines in the number of African-American and white voters; by 1895 no African-American members were left in the General Assembly.
 The Republican Party was hollowed out, and the farmer-labor alliance collapsed.
 Most blacks were kept off the rolls and out of electoral politics for more than six decades, until after Congressional passage of the Voting Rights Act of 1965, although a concerted effort in the 1940s increased voter registration.

 Social tensions rose in the area after World War I, as black veterans pushed for better conditions.
-Unlike other mass riots of Red Summer 1919, when whites attacked blacks in numerous northern and midwestern cities because of labor and social competition, the Elaine Race Riot, now known as the "Elaine Massacre", was the result of rural forces.
+Unlike other mass riots of Red Summer 1919, when whites attacked blacks in numerous northern and midwestern cities because of labor and social competition, the Elaine massacre, was the result of rural forces.
 It occurred near Elaine, Arkansas in the Delta, where local planters were trying to discourage the formation of an agricultural union among blacks.
 White mobs killed an estimated 237 blacks; five whites were killed in the unrest.